-NOTE: The installation for USB 2.0 driver for Windows XP or Windows 2000 is currently available by updating the latest Service Pack from Microsoft's web site.
+NOTE: The "USB 2.0 Driver" packed in the "Driver & Utility CD" is currently available for Windows 9x and ME only.
+To install this driver for Windows XP or Windows 2000, you have to download their latest service pack first from Microsoft's web site.